 My research focuses on the intersection of astrophysics and nuclear physics, specifically in core-collapse supernovae and compact object mergers.
-When a massive star runs out of nuclear fuel to burn in its core, its inner most regions can rapidly collapse and form a hot, dense neutron star that emits a prodigious number of neutrinos.
+When a massive star runs out of nuclear fuel to burn in its core, its innermost regions can rapidly collapse and form a hot, dense neutron star that emits a prodigious number of neutrinos.
 These neutrinos deposit a fraction of their energy further out in the star and likely power a large fraction of the supernovae observed in nature.
 Additionally, the emitted neutrinos can have a significant impact on the nuclei that are produced during the supernova and the neutrinos from nearby supernovae can be directly detected.

 In compact object mergers, two neutron stars or a neutron star and a black hole in a binary system emit gravitational radiation and spiral in towards each other.
 When they merge, a hyper massive hot neutron star or a black hole is left behind along with an accretion disk and a significant amount of very neutron rich material is ejected.
 These events are a strong source of gravitational waves, they may power short gamma ray bursts, and they may be the source of the heavy r-process nuclei found in our galaxy.

 Looking ahead, the physics of compact objects in dynamic scenarios will be an area of cutting edge research in astronomy and nuclear astrophysics.
 Modern experimental facilities, such as the FRIB, will provide significant constraints on the microscopic properties of these environments.
 A wealth of new information about these events will be available soon from gravitational wave detectors like advanced LIGO and large scale optical transient surveys like LSST.
 It is also possible that the neutrino signal from a galactic supernova will be observed with modern neutrino detectors in the relatively near future, opening a direct window into the innermost regions of supernovae and the birth of neutron stars.
 Detailed understanding of what these multi-messenger observations are telling us requires precise modeling of both microphysical processes (i.e. the nuclear equation of state, neutrino opacities, and nuclear burning) and macrophysical processes (i.e. radiation hydrodynamics and general relativity) in exotic environments.